-A. Court Overtime Callouts: A minimum of two (2) hours at the overtime rate shall be allowed for each callout.
+- A. Court Overtime Callouts: A minimum of two (2) hours at the overtime rate shall be allowed for each callout.
 Where such overtime exceeds two (2) hours, the actual hours worked shall be allowed at the overtime rate.
 The provisions of this section apply only to callouts for the purposes of testifying in court.
 If the session starts less than two (2) hours before or after the shift, it will be considered a shift extension for court.
 Employees will be compensated for the amount of time spent before or after their shift.
-In addition, the four (4) hour call out pay shall apply to employees subpoenaed to court while on furlough or vacation.

-B. Training: In the event that the department requires an employee to attend a mandatory training session, and such training is not directly before or after a shift or during a shift, then a two (2) hour minimum callout will be paid.
+In addition, the four (4) hour call out pay shall apply to employees subpoenaed to court while on furlough or vacation. - B. Training: In the event that the department requires an employee to attend a mandatory training session, and such training is not directly before or after a shift or during a shift, then a two (2) hour minimum callout will be paid. - Section 3.

-Section 3.
 Overtime Authorization: All overtime shall be authorized by the Department Director or his/her designee in writing.
-Saturday and Sunday work is not overtime when it is a regularly scheduled work day for the individual crew.

-Section 4.
-Minimum Standards Set By Law: If any provision of this article conflicts with minimum standards established by RCW 49.46 (Washington Minimum Wage Act) or the Federal FLSA, then those minimum standards shall apply.
+Saturday and Sunday work is not overtime when it is a regularly scheduled work day for the individual crew. - Section 4.
+Minimum Standards Set By Law: If any provision of this article conflicts with minimum standards established by RCW 49.46 (Washington Minimum Wage Act) or the Federal FLSA, then those minimum standards shall apply. - Section 5.
+Work Week: For the purpose of calculating overtime compensation, an employee's work week shall be defined as beginning at 12 a.m.
+Saturday and ending 11:59 p.m.
+Friday. - Section 6.

-Section 5.
-Workweek: The workweek for employees in DAJD shall begin at 12:00 a.m. on Saturday of each week and continuing for a total of seven (7) consecutive days through 11:59 p.m. the following Friday.
-This workweek will coincide and line up with the payroll periods of the new biweekly payroll system.

-Section 6.
 Compensatory Time: In lieu of overtime pay, an employee may request, in writing, prior to working the overtime, compensatory time at the rate of time and one half for each hour of overtime that was worked, provided: all comp time must be authorized by Department management.
 If denied, the overtime work will be compensated with overtime pay.
 A denial of a request to be compensated for overtime hours worked with comp time rather than overtime pay is within the discretion of management and is not subject to the grievance procedure of this collective bargaining agreement, but may be discussed in Labor Management Meetings.